pzhlkj6612/streamlink-ib_eplus_jp-object_storage/README.md

 ## What does this docker image do

-- Download the live streaming or VOD from [eplus](https://ib.eplus.jp/) and other websites via Streamlink or yt-dlp.
+- Download the live streaming or VOD from [eplus](https://ib.eplus.jp/) and other websites via Streamlink, yt-dlp or N_m3u8DL-RE.
 - Upload the video file to S3-compatible object storage via S3cmd or to Azure Storage container via Azure CLI.

 ## Details